 - Pre-bake for 25 minutes or until golden.
 Meanwhile, prepare your toppings.
 Remove the crust from the oven.
 Cover it with organic marinara or pizza sauce, organic veggies (except for avocado slices).
 Put it back in the oven for 5-10 more minutes.
 Remove from the oven and top with fresh basil, arugula, a squeeze of lemon juice, etc.

-Pizza Topping Suggestions
+Gluten-Free Pizza Crust Topping Suggestions

 Sauces – organic red marinara or pizza sauce, organic white sauce, homemade basil pesto, sun-dried tomato puree, roasted red pepper compote, etc.